nanoporetech/dorado-docs/docs/barcoding/barcoding.md

 ```

 However, `samtools split` uses the full `RG` string as the filename suffix, which can result in very long
 file names.
-We recommend using `dorado demux` to split barcoded BAMs.
+We recommend using Dorado `demux` to split barcoded BAMs.

 ## Classifying existing datasets